airtai/faststream/.faststream_gen/getting-started/contributing/CONTRIBUTING.md

 # Development

-If you already cloned the repository and you know that you need to deep dive in the code, here are some guidelines to set up your environment.
+Ofter cloning the project, you will need to setup the development envirionment, here are the guidelines on how to do this.

 ## Virtual environment with `venv`